dbzl-project11/dbzl-project11.github.io/rules/offSeasonSchedule.md

 ### Seasonal Bidding

 This is when teams will bid on their team's seasonal free agent and home map using their zeni.
 Team themes will be made available on a first come first serve basis.

+Free Agent (FA) Bidding:

+- Free Agent Bidding is required.
+If you do not bid then your Free Agent will be randomized between the characters your team can afford at the end of the bidding period.
+- Free Agent starting prices are the minimum bid needed to try to grab that character.
+- Once you make a bid, you cannot bid on another Free Agent until you no longer have the highest bid on said Free Agent.
+    - I.E. If Cold puts a bid on Babidi, Cold cannot put a bid on any other Free Agent until they are outbid for Babidi
+- If you are trying to bid on a Free Agent who already has a bid on them, you must place a higher bid
+- There are no ties in Free Agent bidding.
+    -I.E. Sentai and GT both have 30 zeni each.
+If Sentai goes all in on Pikkon with 30 Zeni before GT does, GT can no longer get Pikkon because they cannot bid higher on it
+- Bidding will end by the due date, or if every team is locked into a Free Agent
+- Other FA specific rules can be found on the [page for Free Agent Rules](./freeAgents.md)

+Map Bidding:

+- Map bidding is required.
+If you do not bid, then your map will be randomized between the maps that have no bids on them
+- Unlike FA bidding, the first bid on any map is free
+    - I.E. If Royals wants to bid on Hyperbolic Time Chamber and there's no current bid on it, their first bid can be free if they want it to be.
+- Once you bid on a Map, you cannot bid on another map until you no longer have the highest bid on said map
+    - I.E. If Cold puts a bid on Hyperbolic Time Chamber, then they cannot bid on any other map until their bid on Hyperbolic Time Chamber is outbid.
+- If you want to bid on a map that already has a bid on it, you must place a higher bid.
+- There are no ties in map bidding
+    - I.E. Sentai and GT both have 2 zeni each by map bidding.
+If Sentai goes all in on Broly's Planet with their 2 zeni, GT can no longer get Broly's Planet because they can't bid higher on it
+- Bidding will end by the due date, or if every team is locked into a map